filecoin-project/filecoin-docs/docs/mine/mining-rewards.md

 **Block rewards** are large sums that are given to the miner credited for a new block.
 Unlike storage fees, these rewards do not come from an associated client; rather, the network "prints" new FIL as both an inflationary measure and an incentive to miners advancing the chain.
 All active miners on the network have a chance at recieving a block reward, their chance at such being directly proportional to the amount of storage space currently being contributed to the network.

 The mechanism to earn the right to mine a new block is called _WinningPoSt_.
 In the Filecoin network, time is discretized into a series of epochs – the blockchain's height corresponds to the number of elapsed epochs.
-At the beginning of each epoch, a small number of storage miners are elected to mine new blocks (Filecoin utilizes tipsets, which permit multiple blocks to be mined at the same height).
+At the beginning of each epoch, a small number of storage miners are elected to mine new blocks.
 Additionally to the block reward, each miner can collect the fees associated to each message included in the block.

+The number of blocks on every tipset is based on based on a Poisson distribution of a random variable with λ = 5.
+Miner implementations may use several strategies to choose which messages to include in every block to minimize overlap.
+Only the "first execution" of each message will collect the associated fees, with executions ordered per the hash of the VFR (Verfiable Random Funcion) ticket associated to the block.

 ## Verified clients

 To further incentivize the storage of "useful" data over simple capacity commitments, storage miners have the additional opportunity to compete for special deals offered by _verified clients_.
 Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage miner earns for these deals is augmented by a multiplier.
 The total amount of power a given storage miner has, after accounting for this multiplier, is known as **quality-adjusted power**.

+## Retrieval fees

+Retrieval fees are paid incrementally using _payment channels_ as the retrieval deals are fulfilled (by sending portions of the data to the cl.
+This happens off-chain.